-West Palm Beach Diversion Programs Lawyer
+West Palm Beach Diversion Program Lawyer

 Being convicted of a crime can have lifelong consequences.
 For instance, those with criminal records may have difficulty seeking employment, housing, and educational opportunities.
 Fortunately, in Florida there are a variety of diversion programs available to first offenders.
 These programs offer an alternative to jail time, probation, and a permanent criminal record.
-If you or a loved one has been charged with a first offense or a minor crime, it is important to contact an experienced West Palm Beach criminal defense lawyer who is familiar with and can take advantage of these programs.
+If you or a loved one has been charged with a first offense or a minor crime, it is important to contact an experienced West Palm Beach diversion program lawyer who is familiar with and can take advantage of these programs.

 Pretrial Diversion Programs